Charged AdS Black Holes in Presence of String Cloud and Cardy-Verlinde Formula: Thermodynamical Quantities

 \subsection{Other Thermodynamical Quantities}

 In order to determine the state variables of the black hole spacetime we consider potential $\Phi$ is fixed at the boundary.
-We also consider the string density is fixed.
-Therefore, in the grand canonical ensemble, the free energy is expressed as $ F=E-TS-Q\Phi$.
-Following \cite{Chamblin1999a}, we can calculate the state variables of the system from the Euclidean action of equation (\ref{finalaction}) as;\\
+Also following \cite{Kumar:2012ui}, we consider string density is unchanged since strings are infinitely heavy.
+Therefore there will not be any contribution from the string clouds in the free energy expression.
+Finally, the free energy is expressed as $ F=E-TS-Q\Phi$.
+Following \cite{Chamblin1999a}, we can calculate the state variables of the system from the Euclidean action of equation (\ref{finalaction}) as \footnote{The thermodynamic quantities have been calculated by expressing the horizon radius in terms of temperature, charge etc. For more details see \cite{Anninos2009,Chamblin1999a}.};\\

 \begin{itemize} \item Entropy:

 \item Charge:

 \item Energy: